 “If you can’t fly, then run.
 If you can’t run, then walk.
 If you can’t walk, then crawl.
 But whatever you do you have to keep moving forward.” ~ Martin Luther King

-However, a healthy way to approach your practice with determination is by setting a Sankalpa or intention such as “I will step on the mat every day”, but being flexible enough to accept what you discover when you get there.
+However, a healthy way to approach your practice with determination is by setting a Sankalpa, intention or focus such as “I will step on the mat every day”, but being flexible enough to accept what you discover when you get there.

 Discipline is a key component of yoga and the great Sages placed emphasis on our ability to bring discipline to our practice.
 However, that doesn’t mean pushing yourself beyond your limits and driving yourself to injury by not listening to your body.
-Determination is about setting that intention, but being prepared to honour the journey.
+Focus and determination is about setting that intention, but being prepared to honour the journey.

 “Yoga is not about touching your toes, it is what you learn on the way down.” ~ Jigar Gor